jusrob/docker-aid/README.md

 # docker-aid

-Tool designed to help with the management of single docker host
+Tool designed to help with the management of single docker host.
+It's main goal is for a specific container or all containers running on the localhost to determine if a newer version of its image is available.
+If yes it can stop, remove, and restart the container using the newest image.

+I personally use this in a crontab that runs periodically that checks for updated images daily.
+But is also useful for re-deploying containers after updates.

 ###Usage: